seapear/AffinityOnLinux/FAQ.md

 ### Which Affinity versions are supported?
 *Affinity v1 and v2 both work in most cases using this tutorial.*
 > [!TIP]
-> Official installers download links:
+> Official Affinity installers download links:
 >
 > | Program | URL |
 > |---------|-----|